 - Shoulder pain can be constant or when you are at rest

 - Pain or weakness when lifting or lowering your arm

 - Muscle weakness

-A rotator cuff tear is most commonly caused by injury or degeneration.
-This condition is common and treated often with almost 2 million people visiting their doctor for rotator cuff problems on a yearly basis.
-What allows you to lift and rotate your arm normally are the rotator cuff tendons which form a covering around the head of your humerus.
+A rotator cuff tear is most commonly caused by injury or degeneration such as arthritis.
 Rotator cuff tears occur when there is damage to the tendon which can happen as easily as falling down or lifting something too heavy.